 The Organization provides for amortization using the declining balance method at rates designed to amortize the cost of the capital assets over their estimated useful lives.
 Amortization is recorded on the difference between the cost and the residual value.
 Annual amortization rates are as follows:

-Bishop's residence 4%

 Chancery 4%

 Office equipment 20%

 Vehicle 30%